 The difference in price is enough that many Britons living in France buy various large items, clothes and the like via the internet from England, Nowadays, Marks and Spencer’s, John Lewis, and even much smaller stores will send goods to France and even with the delivery costs it is still cheaper to buy this way.(* see comment 5 below)

-From personal knowledge I know that small pieces of machinery such as parts for a chain saw and even items as minute as watch batteries can be purchased more cheaply from Britain than in the local shops.
+From personal knowledge I know that small pieces of machinery such as parts for a chain saw can be purchased more cheaply from Britain than in the local shops.
 Electric fencing and garden ‘seep’ hoses can be so purchased similarly from Britain at a cheaper price than locally.
+Clothes, china and so on are all frequently available more cheaply from the UK.

 My acquaintance and his wife were teachers.
 Because of the extraordinary law on taxation this means that they are taxed on their pensions by the United Kingdom.
 The law is most decidedly an ‘ass’.
 My enquiries to the HMRC as to why this should be so, get the answer ‘Because the pension comes from public funds.’
 This is an absolute bananas of a reply.
 The Old Age State pension quite transparently comes from public funds, yet that is not, for the British pensioner living in France – I repeat is not - taxed in the UK but is exportable for taxation to France!